 O Canada: The Great White North returns to NHL playoffs

-In this April 8, 2017, file photo, Toronto Maple Leafs celebrate an empty-net goal by center Auston Matthews against the Pittsburgh Penguins during the third period of an NHL hockey game, in Toronto.
-Canada is back in the Stanley Cup playoffs.
+In this Feb.
+25, 2017, file photo, Toronto Maple Leafs' Auston Matthews and teammate William Nylander celebrate after Matthews' second goal during the third period of an NHL hockey game against the Montreal Canadiens, in Toronto.

 Add your comments below